micahpaul/micahpaul.github.io/equip/assignments.md

 Weekly grades will be assigned on a complete / not complete basis.

-Generally speaking, a project is due every week **by the end of class**.
-(Exceptions are clearly noted.)
-This will allow you to ask questions and fix any outstanding issues before I look at your project.
+Generally speaking, a project is due every week **before class**.
+If you are having trouble, please reach out for help via email or the class GroupMe ASAP.

 **Please contact me as far in advance as possible if you know you will have trouble submitting an assignment on time!**